Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 <a name="asterisk2">
 [*](#asterisk1) Note that the title of this article isn't entirely accurate.
 A Python extension module is itself a shared library which is loaded by the Python interpreter at runtime.
 Thus SciPy actually ships many shared libaries and has done so from its earliest days.
 What we mean is the first regular shared library that's not a Python extension module.
+Also, although we've been talking in terms of linking programs with a shared library, in this case we are linking Python extension modules with a shared library.
+It's perfectly valid to link one shared library with another.
 </a>

-## lib_sf_error_state
+## libsf_error_state

-Let's take a look at the core lines of code from this shared library.
+Let's take a look at the core lines of code from this shared library, `libsf_error_state`.
 In essence it's very simple.

 There is an array `sf_error_actions` for storing the error handling policy associated to each special function error handling type.

 ```c
 static sf_action_t sf_error_actions[] = {